-For those of you who are not familiar with the village of Conon Bridge and the surrounding area we hope that you will find this website interesting and informative and will visit the village when you are next in the area.
-For those of you who are resident in the village we hope that you are proud to be a part of your community.
-To those of you who are moving into the community (mainly through the Braes of Conon housing development) we wish you a warm welcome and hope that you will take an interest and become an active participant in community life.
+For those of you who are not familiar with the village of Conon Bridge and the surrounding area, we hope that you will find this website interesting and informative and will visit the village when you are next in the area.
+For those of you who are residents in the village we hope that you are proud to be a part of your community.
+To those of you who are moving into the community (mainly through the Braes of Conon housing development), we wish you a warm welcome and hope that you will take an interest and become an active participant in community life.

 Before There Was A Bridge

 If you are interested in local history you might like to access the link we have created to an article that was included in an edition of a previous village publication The Craic.

 The five-arched bridge designed and built by Thomas Telford between 1807 and 1809 was demolished and replaced by the current road bridge which opened in 1969.

 The Conon rail bridge was designed and built for the Inverness and Ross-shire railway by Joseph Mitchell and was opened in 1862.

 This well preserved Henge or ritual enclosure is situated just after the left hand turning to the railway station on the left-hand side of Station Road on the way into Conon Bridge from Muir of Ord.
 It is believed to date from Neolithic times between 4000BC and 2401BC.

 The above aerial view of the Henge was taken about 1980.